 Can I use my mobile phone there?

 Yes.
 Most mobile phones work on roaming but that can be expensive.
-It is more economical to buy a local Sim card from Bluesky.
+It is more economical to buy a local Sim card from Vodafone.

 Is free Wifi available?

 Free No – Pay Yes.
-We are a Bluesky Cook Islands hot spot.
+We are a Vodafone Cook Islands hot spot.
 Service is available anywhere on the property ie inside/outside rooms, by the pool and on the beach.
 So while you’re hidden away on a south pacific beach you are only a click away from the rest of the world.

 Is there a free shuttle service at the airport?